DanielVOR/Daniel-Oli/README.md

 My name is Daniel Oliveira.
 I currently live in São Paulo, Brazil and my work is to studying and solve code problems.

-I am dedicated and organized, I like to plan my days.

-On my free time, I like to run, read books and play games.

 ## Detailed information